tomiwaajayi/cw-challenge/README.md

 ### Dependencies
   1. Axios - the http client used in this application.
   2. lodash.debounce - the dependency responsible for debouncing searching on "input" event.
-I added only the debounce package from lodash as importing the whole loadash dependency would be very unncessary and add bloat to the app.
+I added only the debounce package from lodash as importing the whole lodash dependency would be very unncessary and add bloat to the app.